PavanRangani/docs/docs/prd/tasks/task-instance.md

 Once `Start date` is passed, system will ensure that status is marked as `Ready`.

 User can change task's status anytime.
 There isn't any restriction.
-User can manually change task status to `Ready` even if its start date is not arrived. //Not sure

 ### UX Rule
 - `Ready` action doesn't applicable for any of the task whose status is other than `Ready`.